19 Best Things to Do in Iceland: Not Another Generic List!

 Ice cream choices at Efstidalur II farm in Iceland

-If you are making the road trip around the Golden Circle, you must stop by this adorable dairy farm.
+If you are making a road trip around the Golden Circle, you must stop by this adorable dairy farm.
 Efstidalur II has been run by multiple generations of the same family.
-Who better to make homemade ice cream than local dairy farmers!
+Who better to make homemade ice cream than local dairy farmers?

 Hanging out with real cows while eating ice cream at Efstidalur II farm

 You will see these beautiful, friendly horses all over Iceland.
 The Icelandic horse is known as one of the purest breeds in the world since no other horse breeds are allowed to be imported.
 They are incredibly sturdy animals, able to withstand the harsh Icelandic weather conditions.

 These independent, particularly intelligent animals are known for their 5 gaits compared to other horse breeds’ 3 gaits.
 Before you ride an Icelandic horse, it is important to know its name according to locals.
 The name of the Icelandic horse is a pretty big deal; the horse is actually named by its own naming committee.

 Get Your Foodie Fix at Hllemmur Food Hall

 Hlemmur Food Hall in Reykjavik, Iceland

 My husband and I love eating at these open “food hall” experiences.
 Some of our favorites while traveling have been the Odprta kuhna (Open Kitchen) in Slovenia and the Old Biscuit Mill in South Africa (#6 on the list of Top Things to Do in Cape Town).